 Travelling in Nepal with kids

-Raj Gyawali from our supplier, Socialtours Nepal shares his thoughts on Nepal as a family destination: ďThere is no doubt that Nepal is becoming more of a family-friendly destination.
-Many trekking areas, the Annapurnas being a prime example, were marked early on as hard, very challenging trekking Ė even the simpler treks did not have much access or safety built in.
+Raj Gyawali from our supplier, Socialtours Nepal shares his thoughts on Nepal as a family destination: “There is no doubt that Nepal is becoming more of a family-friendly destination.
+Many trekking areas, the Annapurnas being a prime example, were marked early on as hard, very challenging trekking – even the simpler treks did not have much access or safety built in.
 Now, adventurers trek with mobile technology and the internet reaches everywhere, plus there are roads running up into the ranges, which many people consider a problem, but when you take into account the young, the elderly, or the disabled, these factors have become a safety net and a mark of accessibility, certainly for families with young children of five years and upwards.
-The country is not an endless playground for children Ė you canít camp in the jungle unless you want to wake up with a rhino in your tent Ė but Nepal is an excellent opportunity for families that want to explore together whether thatís on foot in the mountains, by bike in the valleys, or spotting wildlife in the jungle.Ē
+The country is not an endless playground for children – you can’t camp in the jungle unless you want to wake up with a rhino in your tent – but Nepal is an excellent opportunity for families that want to explore together whether that’s on foot in the mountains, by bike in the valleys, or spotting wildlife in the jungle.”

-From the Annapurna Circuit and Pokhara to the tiger forests of Chitwan National Park, if you're looking for places to visit in Nepal, look no further than our responsible highlights map, travel times and suggested Nepal itineraries.
+From the Annapurna Circuit and Pokhara to the tiger forests of Chitwan National Park, here's where you should go.

-The trek to Everest Base Camp, at a dizzying 5,364m, is varied, exciting and rich in history, and this is the route, after all, that many serious mountaineers tread before attempting the summit.
+The trek to Everest Base Camp, at a dizzying 5,364m above sea level, is varied, exciting, and rich in history.